lukso-network/tools-lsp-factory/docs/deployment/contract-deployment-options.md

 })
 ```

-Or if you want your custom bytecode to be deployed at the KeyManager contract itself rather than at the base contract implementation you can set `deployProxy` to false:
+Or if you want to use your custom bytecode for the KeyManager contract itself (rather than for a base contract behind a proxy), you can set deployProxy to `false`:

 ```javascript title="Deploying a Universal Profile with a custom KeyManager base contract"
 lspFactory.LSP3UniversalProfile.deploy({...}, {